 How To Write an Office Manager Resume

-Hiring managers often receive many applications, so you need to set yourself apart from the competition quickly.
+Hiring managers often receive many applications, so you must quickly differentiate yourself from the competition.
 The profile summary lets you do just that.
-This section goes at the top of your resume, where you can lay out your experience and qualifications.
+This section goes to the top of your resume, where you can lay out your experience and qualifications.
 Look for keywords or skills the hiring manager lists as musts, such as proficiency with Microsoft Office or a strong understanding of HIPAA laws.
-Leadership experience, conflict resolution, and organizational skills are also good to highlight here.
+Leadership experience, conflict resolution, and organizational skills are also good to display here.

 Senior-Level Profile Example